 I think it's going to be slow moving.

-But it's the same sort of thing that we saw when he came into Trump in the late summer, fall, into the winter of 2015.
+I definitely think it's going to take a little while for it to really take hold, but it's the same sort of thing that we saw when he came into Trump in the late summer, fall, into the winter of 2015.

-The gradual warming of the water to the point where the listeners didn't realize it was boiling and they were in the pot.
+It was a really slow burn where there was the introduction of themes, the gradual warming of the water to the point where the listeners didn't realize it was boiling and they were in the pot.

 That sort of thing.

-I think he's doing sort of a similar thing but in reverse now.
+I think he's doing sort of a similar thing, but in reverse now.

-And because we have such an awareness of Alex and how he works and how he operates, I think you can see from these three days here in January 2019 the de-escalation of that boiling water.
+And because we have such an awareness of Alex and how he works and how he operates, I think you can see from these three days here in January 2019, the de-escalation of that boiling water.

-People like Peter Schiff.
+People like Paul Craig Roberts, people like Peter Schiff.

 We could see a lot of these guys who were really prominent figures in 2015 start to show back up as Alex tries to refocus on the Federal Reserve, the globalist, as opposed to it being a Trump defense show.

-The other possibility is something I'm more afraid of, but I think would be more interesting.
+The other possibility is something I'm more afraid of, but I think would be more interesting, and that is Alex going to the overt Nazi route, which is possible.

-that's the problem with not being able to go home again.
+But it can't, like, that's the problem with not being able to go home again.

 Right.

-I don't want to disagree with you, necessarily, because I think your idea is interesting, and I think that's entirely possible.
+I don't want to disagree with you necessarily because I think your idea is interesting, and I think that's entirely possible.

-But from where I'm sitting, I think that Alex has to be more gradual, and I think Fox News, when they jump, could go much harder, 90-degree angle.
+But from where I'm sitting, I think that Alex has to be more gradual.

 I think that they could take a pivot really fast, and I think people would kind of not see it.